LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

     }
 }
 ```
 Now we all set to test our screenshot taken feature.
-Make a change in your test code so intentionally make the test fail.
+Let's make a change in your test code so we intentionally failing it.
 (e.g. change one of the @FindBy locators to non-existing).
-Run the Test Runer and check the report
+Run the TestRunner and check that screenshot is saved at the specified location and is added to the report.

-## Achieving previous Reports
+## Archiving previous Reports
-When dealing with a real life project, business requirement might be to keep track of all previous test execution reports.
+When dealing with a real life project, business requirement might be to keep track of all previous test execution results.
-In this case we need to find a way how we preserve a previous report before overwriting it with a new report data.
+In this case we need to find a way how we preserve a previous report before it is overwritten with a new report data.

 To achieve the above, we will add a new variable into our extent.properties file to specify previous reports storage
 location and write some methods which will be responsible for copying a previous report before its being updated after
 new test is run.
-We will make a use of our returnDateStamp() method again so we can capture the date,
+We will make use of our returnDateStamp() method again so we can capture the date,
 previous report was archived.
 We will be following the below steps:

 1) Add a new variable to **src/test/resources/extent.properties** file: a path where we save our previous reports: